 4. What should be in the example?

-In the example, you can use a business name, a university name, a year, a percentage, a place (country, city) or a phrase that shows a trend.
+In the example, you can use a business name, a university name, a year, a place (country, city) or a phrase that shows a trend.
 See two examples below I took from a recent essay.